 Conflict intensity

-A dramatic decline of world commodity prices in 2014, including Gabon’s key exports of oil, manganese and timber, demonstrated the soundness of following a strategy of diversifying economic development away from extractive industries and raw materials.
-In the program’s first phase (2010 – 2014), high oil revenues helped propel overall growth to an average of 6%, led by the construction and services sectors.
-Meanwhile, the national debt skyrocketed, and high commodity prices allowed Bongo to borrow money to pay for his ambitious programs.
-But the collapse of oil prices in 2014 and declining oil production reduced available financing for the second phase of the PSGE (2016 – 2020) and caused public debt to more than double.
-The PSGE is now a thing of the past, replaced by the new Transformation Acceleration Plan (PAT) with 20 projects selected for implementation, including the optimization of governance in the oil and gas sectors, upstream forest consolidation, tuna fishing, land reform, overhaul of educational programs and training curricula, vocational training centers, upgrading primary health care, acceleration of investments in the energy and water sectors, and digital infrastructure and priority road programs.
+For 14 years, Ali Bongo’s “Gabon Emergent” strategic development plan promised to transform Gabon into an “emerging” country in less than a generation.
+As a comprehensive development strategy outlining the orientations and programs necessary to achieve this emergence, the plan focused on three main themes: promoting economic growth by diversifying the economy away from raw material exports and toward value-added production, implementing government policies to reduce poverty and ensuring the sustainable development of natural resources.
+A dramatic decline in world commodity prices in 2014, including Gabon’s key exports of oil, manganese and timber, demonstrated the soundness of pursuing a strategy of diversifying economic development away from extractive industries and raw materials.
+However, the collapse of oil prices in 2014 and declining oil production reduced available financing for the plan’s second phase (2016 – 2020) and caused public debt to more than double.
+The Gabon Emergent plan was replaced by the Transformation Acceleration Plan, with 20 selected projects, including optimization in the oil and gas sectors, upstream forest consolidation, tuna fishing, land and educational reforms, vocational training centers, upgrading primary health care, acceleration of investments in the energy and water sectors, and digital infrastructure and priority road programs.
+However, this new plan was thwarted by the outbreak of the COVID-19 pandemic.

 Prioritization